pubnub/pubnub-mcp-server/resources/sdk_docs/python_mobile-push.md

 ### Returns

 No actionable data.
-Inspect `status.is_error()` on the returned status.
+Check outcome using `status.is_error()`.

 ## List channels for device

-Requires Mobile Push Notifications add-on.
-Lists channels with push enabled for the given device token.
+List channels that have push notifications enabled for the specified device token.

 ### Method(s)